alexrdeacon/Data-Analyst-Portfolio/NFL Career Length Analysis/NFL_Draft_Career_Length_Analysis.md

 |  11  |    RB    |      3.13     |      1523     |
 |  12  |    LS    |      1.5      |       4       |

-Of the 12 general positions in the NFL, the longest career length is FB, followed closely by P.
+Of the 12 general positions in the NFL, the longest career length is Full Back (FB), followed closely by Punter (P).
+As expected, every postitions' average career length decreases when selected after the 1st round (career length by position in Query 7 compared to Query 6).

 ## Position Played Conclusion
-With their 1st round pick, NFL teams should focus their first round scouting on any position of need as they will get a significantly longer career than the average player drafted in any other round.
-However, in the other rounds, NFL teams should focus their scouting on QB, OL and DL for the best ROI.
-RBs have the shortest career length regardless of round and excluding outliers.
+With their 1st round pick, NFL teams should focus their scouting on the positions their team needs rather than a specific position based on career length, since all positions have a significantly longer career simply by being picked in the 1st round.
+Similarly in further rounds, it appears that there is not a correlation between longevity of careers and number of players drafted for a particular position.
+This would indicate that a more significant correlation exists between position drafted and the amount of each position needed to start the team compared to position drafted and the average career length of that position.

 ## Final Analysis: